 Sports, whether competitive or recreational, are great ways to keep fit, spend some time outdoors and have a great time.
 However, all sports come with some degree of risk for injury.
 While adults risk injury from playing their favorite sports, children are especially prone to suffer an injury while playing or practicing their favorite athletics.
 With all of the great school and recreational athletic opportunities here, sports injury in Twin Falls is a common problem.

 Kids today are facing obesity and Type 2 diabetes in numbers that were unheard of just ten years ago.
-This is largely due to Sports Injury Twin Falls Idahopoor diet and a lack of physical activity.
-As both a parent and a Twin Falls native, Dr. Golay feels that taking part in local athletics is a great way for kids to avoid these health issues, even if they’re just playing for fun, but injuries are bound to happen.
+This is largely due to sports injury, poor diet, and a lack of physical activity.

 Some sobering statistics on sports injuries.

 According to the American Academy of Pediatrics, 30-million children and teens participate in some form of recreational or competitive athletics each year.
 Of those 30-million kids, 3.5-million suffer some form of sports injury.
 Over 775,000 of these children seek treatment in the emergency room each year.
 The majority of these sports injuries are from falls, collisions, overexertion and being hit by objects such as hockey sticks, bats, rackets and balls.
 In almost twenty years of treating kids and adults in Twin Falls, Dr. Golay has seen quite a few of those injuries.